ibm-cloud-docs/cephaas/about_api.md

 {{site.data.keyword.cephaas_full_notm}} provides you with two APIs to configure and manage your storage resources.

-* Block Storage Management API
+* Block storage management API

-* Object Storage Adminstration API
+* Object storage administration API

 These {{site.data.keyword.cephaas_full_notm}} APIs use {{site.data.keyword.iamlong}} for authorize and authenticate requests.